Omnichannel and risk protection: a delicate balancing act

 Today, innovation and protection need to sit together – they can no longer be at odds.
 It may be a delicate balancing act, but it’s one that financial institutions will have to perform if they want to keep hold of their customers.

-In response to this new demand, the Rainbird platform provides companies with a single view of the customer journey and potential fraud access points, meaning they can offer customers omnichannel banking without compromising the security or seamlessness of the experience.
+In response to this new demand, AI-powered automation can provide companies with a single view of the customer journey and potential fraud access points, meaning they can offer customers omnichannel banking without compromising the security or seamlessness of the experience.

 PSD2: a tectonic shift towards a digital single market